percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 master key, but it **MUST** be prepared to make use of the information from a new inbound EKT Key immediately.
 See Section 2.2.2 of [@!I-D.ietf-perc-srtp-ekt-diet].

+Endpoints **MAY** follow the procedures in section 5.2 of [@RFC5764] to re-negotiate HBH keys as desired.
+If new HBH keys are generated, the new keys are also delivered to the Media Distributor following the procedures defined in [@!I-D.ietf-perc-dtls-tunnel].

+Endpoints are at liberty to change the E2E encryption key used at any time.
+Endpoints **MUST** generate a new E2E encryption key whenever it receives a new EKT Key.
+After switching to a new key, the new key will be conveyed to other endpoints in the conference in RTP/RTCP packets per [@!I-D.ietf-perc-srtp-ekt-diet].

 # Entity Trust